Back to top

 Adjustment (risk, age/sex standardization)- detailed

-This indicator is risk adjusted at the individual covariate level and through direct standardization
+This indicator can be risk adjusted at the individual covariate level and through direct standardization

 Individual covariates: